scriptPilot/app-framework/DOCUMENTATION.md

 1. Update `firebase` project credentials in `package.json`
 2. Set `firebase.useHostingService: true` in `package.json` to upload your build folder
-3. Set `firebase.useDatabaseRules: true` in `package.json` to overwrite Firebase rules with `firebaseDatabaseRules.json` - If `firebaseDatabaseRules.json` does not exist, it will be created with standard rules.
+3. Set `firebase.useDatabaseRules: true` in `package.json` to overwrite Firebase rules with `firebaseDatabaseRules.json` - If `firebaseDatabaseRules.json` does not exist, it will be created on first deployment with standard rules.
 If you already have edited rules in the Firebase console, download these first, because they will be overwritten with no chance for rollback!
 4. Run `npm run deploy` to start login and deployment process
 5. Close the web browser after successful Firebase login, *App Framework* will do the deployment
 6. For rollback, go to the [Firebase Console](https://console.firebase.google.com/) > Hosting